scp-fs2open/wxLauncher/ReadMe.txt

 the readme.txt that is in the build systems folder.
 All building code is in the build directory.

+Python 2.4 or higher is required to build this project.
+This project also assumes that the python execuatble is in your PATH.
+See the compiler specific instructions on how to add Python to your PATH.

 If you're looking for the source, you can find it at: http://code.google.com/p/wxlauncher/